-D E Nycholas FFOWLE of MAYFILDE I a furnes and a forge in WADEHURST Robert WOODY of FRARNT I a forge called BENEHALL forge in FFARNT John CARPENTER of FFARNT I a forge called BRINKLAWE in FFARNT John ASHPONHAM of ASHEPONHAM 4 a furnes called PANYNG RECHE, ASHPONHAM FURNACE, A FORGE IN ASHEPONHAM, a forge in PENHURST Davy WILLARD of TONBRIDGE 4 two furnesses and two forges nere TONBRIDGE Sir Henry SIDNEY Lord President of the Marches OF Wales 2 a furnace and a forge at ROBERTSBRIDGE Steven COLLYNS of LAMBREST I a forge in LAMBREST Michael WESTON of LYE WESTON I a furnes at COWDEN I a forge in CANSERNE Sir Alexander CULPEPER knight lying at my Lord Montague's house I a furnes called BEDBURY furnes in CRANBROOK pishe
+38 39 (D) (E) (G) (A or B) Nycholas FFOWLE of MAYFILDE I a furnes and a forge in WADEHURST one furnace and a forge in in WADEHURST one forge and one furnace in WADEHERSTE Robert WODDY of FRARNT I a forge called BENEHALL forge in FFARNT farmeth a forge called BEAME HALE forge in the pish of FFRANTE of Mr Richard LECHE a forge called BENEHALL in FFRANT John Carpenter of FFARNT I a forge called BRINKLAWE in FFARNT farmeth a forge of Sir Thos.
+GRESHAM called BROKELAW forge in FFRANTE John ASHPONHAM of ASHEPONHAM 4 a furnes called PANYNG RECHE, ASHPONHAM FURNACE, A FORGE IN ASHEPONHAM, a forge in PENHURST John GARDENER occupieth two forges and a furnace of Mr ASHEBURNEHAMEs the two forges in the pishe of ASHEBURNEHAME and the furnace in PENHURST A. two forges one furnace in ASHBORNEHAM or thereabouts B. (as in E) Davy WILLARD of TONBRIDGE 4 two furnesses and two forges nere TONBRIDGE · two forges and one furnace in TONBRIDGE Sir Henry SIDNEY Lord President of the Marches OF Wales 2 a furnace and a forge at ROBERTSBRIDGE one forge and one furnace in ROBERTSBRIDGE Steven COLLYNS of LAMBREST I a forge in LAMBREST occupyeth one forge in LAMBERHURST of his owne one forge in LAMBERHERSTE Michael WESTON of LYE WESTON I a furnes at COWDEN I a forge in CANSERNE a furnace at COW(EN a forge in CANSERNE Sir Alexander CULPEPER knight lying at my Lord Montague's house (Table 2 Contd.)
+I a furnes called BEDBURY furnes in CRANBROOK pishe hath one furnase in GOWDERST one furnace in GAWDERSTE als BADBERIE furnace in CRANBROOKE pishe in LONDON and also a forge in FFARNT